otacke/udacity-machine-learning-engineer/submissions/capstone_proposals/sales_prediction_for_games.md

 Merging several datasets will require to cleanse them.
 Also, some fuzzy string comparison might be beneficial in order to identify matching entries across the datasets.
 As a side project, using machine learning for tuning string distance metrics such as [Damerau-Levenshtein distance](https://en.wikipedia.org/wiki/Damerau–Levenshtein_distance) or [Jaro-Winkler distance](https://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance) might be interesting and useful ([I recently used both in a completely different project](https://h5p.org/node/40692)).

 ### Solution Statement
-_(approx. 1 paragraph)_

-_In this section, clearly describe a solution to the problem.
-The solution should be applicable to the project domain and appropriate for the dataset(s) or input(s) given.
-Additionally, describe the solution thoroughly such that it is clear that the solution is quantifiable (the solution can be expressed in mathematical or logical terms) , measurable (the solution can be measured by some metric and clearly observed), and replicable (the solution can be reproduced and occurs more than once)._

 The solution to the problem will be a regression model that will output a prediction of sales figures for a given video game.
 As input it will use those variables that have turned out to have significant influence on the outcome.
 There are several possible algorithms that we might use such as support vector machines or even neural network models.
 However, for this proposal, there has not yet been an investigation about what approach might be most beneficial.

 ### Benchmark Model
-_(approximately 1-2 paragraphs)_

-_In this section, provide the details for a benchmark model or result that relates to the domain, problem statement, and intended solution.
-Ideally, the benchmark model or result contextualizes existing methods or known information in the domain and problem given, which could then be objectively compared to the solution.
-Describe how the benchmark model or result is measurable (can be measured by some metric and clearly observed) with thorough detail._

 Our data set seems to be quite large compared to the number of features that we intend to use, so we should not have trouble splitting it into a training set and a test set.
 This way, we can train our model and check its performance on the test set.
 Of course, we can also use k-fold cross validation in order to check for overfitting.

 We can also use new data from our data sources (VGChartz, Metacritics, IGN) that are not available yet.
 This would basically be a real world test.